N-Olbert/TuringSimu/README.md

  One small benefit of using the more complex Visual Studio approach is the fact that libarys are used (whereas the .pro-approach compiles everything into one large exe).

 ## TuringSimuCLI
-To build this project either use Visual Studio 17 and make it build the corresponding project or use the makefile on any linux based system.
-The makefile was proven to work on a machine running Ubuntu 18.10.
+To build this project either use Visual Studio 17 and build the corresponding project or use the makefile on any linux based system.